Compare any two graphics cards:

 3DMark Fire Strike Graphics Score

-Power Usage and Theoretical BenchmarksMemory BandwidthIn theory, the GeForce GTX 960M is 300% faster than the GeForce 940M in general, due to its higher data rate. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthPerformance-wise, the GeForce GTX 960M should in theory be quite a bit superior to the GeForce 940M in general. (explain)

-Texel RateThe GeForce GTX 960M will be quite a bit (approximately 70%) faster with regards to texture filtering than the GeForce 940M. (explain)
+Texel RateThe GeForce GTX 960M is quite a bit (approximately 70%) faster with regards to texture filtering than the GeForce 940M. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison